Choi Jungwha

-Choi Jungwha (born October 16, 1955), is a South Korean digital creator who currently serves as the President of the Corea Image Communication Institute (CICI).
-She is known for being the translator of many important figures including for former president Chun Doo-hwan of the Fifth Republic of Korea, and former presidents Roh Tae-woo, Kim Young-sam, Kim Dae-jung, and Roh Moo-hyun of the Sixth Republic of Korea.
-She is also known for having translated over 2000 times at international conventions.
+Choi Jungwha (October 16, 1955 – June 14, 2026) was a South Korean digital creator who served as the President of the Corea Image Communication Institute (CICI).
+She was known for being the translator of many important figures including for former president Chun Doo-hwan of the Fifth Republic of Korea, and former presidents Roh Tae-woo, Kim Young-sam, Kim Dae-jung, and Roh Moo-hyun of the Sixth Republic of Korea.
+She was also known for having translated over 2000 times at international conventions.

-Career
+Life and career

 Choi Jungwha began her career as a professor of Translation and Interpreting Studies at the Hankuk University of Foreign Studies in 1988.
 In 2003, she founded the Corea Image Communication Institute, a non-profit organization meant to promote South Korea's image.
 In 2021, she formally retired as a professor but was given the title of a professor emeritus.
-In 2015, she became the Secretary General for the Korea-France club Since 1986, Choi Jungwha has also written at least 33 books on the topic of language learning and interpretation.
+In 2015, she became the Secretary General for the Korea-France club.
+Since 1986, Choi Jungwha has also written at least 33 books on the topic of language learning and interpretation.
 In 2020, she started running a YouTube channel called Choi JW Rendez-vous.

+Choi died on June 14, 2026, at the age of 70.